rgt47/zztab2fig/docs/README_COMPREHENSIVE.md

 ## Abstract

-The `zztab2fig` package provides a comprehensive solution for converting R data frames into publication-quality LaTeX tables with automated PDF generation and cropping capabilities.
-Designed for researchers, data scientists, and analysts who require professional table outputs for academic publications, business reports, and presentations.
+The `zztab2fig` package (v0.2.0) provides a comprehensive solution for converting R data frames and statistical model objects into publication-quality LaTeX tables with automated PDF generation and cropping capabilities.
+The package features S3 dispatch for 20+ object types, journal-specific themes, inline tables for R Markdown, model comparison tables, and batch processing.

 ## Table of Contents